Edge Developer Platform

 To Deploy: The item is currently undergoing the initial deployment.

-Disabled: The project is banned for violating platform regulations.
+Disabled: The item is banned for violating platform regulations.

 Unlink: The item cannot be linked due to the deletion or unbinding of the Git repository.